jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 1. Go to: `Control Panel\All Control Panel Items\Ease of Access Center\Make the mouse easier to use`
 2. Mouse pointers -> "Large White"
-3. Consider "Activate a window b hoverin over it with the mouse"
+3. Set: "Activate a window by hovering over it with the mouse"

 ### Taskbar

-#### Rhight click on the taskbar
+#### Right-click on the taskbar
 - Toolbars - disable all
 - Search -> Hidden
-- Show ... -> disable all except "Show Windows Ink Wokspace button"
+- Show ... -> disable all except "Show Windows Ink Workspace button"
 - taskbar settings
-    * all off except following
+    * all off except the following
     * use small taskbar buttons -> on
     * replace command prompt with Windows PowerShell in the menu (Win + X)
     * taskbar location on screen -> top
-    * Combine taskar buttons -> When taskabar is full
+    * Combine taskbar buttons -> When taskbar is full
     * show taskbar on all displays -> on
-    * show taskabr buttons on -> Taskbar where window is open
+    * show taskbar buttons on -> Taskbar where window is open
     * Combine buttons on other taskbars -> When taskbar is full
-    * Show news and interests on the taskbar -> on, Icon and text
+    * Show news and interests on the taskbar -> on, Icon, and text
-    * everyting else is off
+    * everything else is off

 ### Personalization - settings